20 Majestic Waterfalls in the Philippines – Every Traveler Should Visit

 Lulugayan Falls (Samar)

-It may not be as popular as other waterfalls, but it has its own charm that would definitely captivate your inner wanderlust!
+It may not be as popular as other waterfalls, but it has its charm that would captivate your inner wanderlust!
 This is one of the natural treasures to see on the island of Visayas.

 Cambugahay Falls (Siquijor)